ChangeVision/astah-sysml-api-sample/APICreateActivityDiagramSample/README.md

-# Samples telling how to create presentations on activity diagram by Astah SysML API (API Sample)
+# API Sample telling how to create presentations on activity diagram by Astah SysML API

 ## How to use